Course Title: Higher Certificate in Culinary Arts (Professional Cookery Practice)

-If you successfully complete this programme, you’ll be eligible to apply to transfer to the BA in Culinary Arts, the BSc in Culinary Entrepreneurship and similar programmes in TU Dublin.
+If you successfully complete this course, you’ll be eligible to apply to transfer to the BA in Culinary Arts, the BSc in Culinary Entrepreneurship and similar courses in TU Dublin.

-This programme facilitates student entry into national and international culinary competitions and offers student bursaries and awards throughout the programme.
+This course facilitates student entry into national and international culinary competitions and offers student bursaries and awards throughout the course.

 Our internship programme provides students with opportunities to undertake a work placement in Ireland, some students do opt to undertake the placement abroad.

 Students complete work placements at Michelin star restaurants, hotels, bakeries and confectioners, and other food related.